osbuild/guides/osbuild-composer/src/user-guide/managing-repositories.md

 * Already released RHEL 8 - `rhel-8.json`
 * Pre-release RHEL 8.4 - `rhel-84.json`

-Then, create the JSON file with the following structure:
+Then, create the JSON file with the following structure (or copy the file for your distribution from `/usr/share/osbuild-composer/` and modify its content):

 ```json
 {